 Shein responded to a massive shitstorm pretty quickly.
 They removed the prayer mats and formally apologized.

 You would say they would learn from their big mistake but that’s not what happened.

 They meant well and tried to sell it as a Buddhist swastika symbol, but you know no one thinks about divinity and spirituality when they see a swastika.
-They even tried to justify it cuz a Buddhist swastika has slightly different designs as a nazi swastika, but that was just a poor attempt to save their asses.
-If they wanted to sell it as a Buddhist symbol they should have put word Buddhists in the name or call it a Manji as an actual Buddhist do.
+They even tried to justify it cuz a Buddhist swastika has slightly different designs than a nazi swastika, but that was just a poor attempt to save their asses.
+If they wanted to sell it as a Buddhist symbol they should have put the word Buddhists in the name or call it a Manji as an actual Buddhist do.

 Selling a nazi symbol as jewelry is horrible and I can’t believe not one person from the whole sheins team didn’t realize what they’re doing.

 This time it took shein much longer to respond and apologized again, this time quite poorly and taking zero accountability.